Trans 101

 Transgender 101

 This is by no means an exhaustive guide to treating trans people equitably.
-We recommend that those who are interested in diving deeper attend our Educational Workshops linked here.
+We recommend that those who are interested in diving deeper attend our educational workshops.

 Terms